damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 The heading "On this page" can be adapted to your case, e.g., "On this tutorial", or "On this guide", etc.

 The markup `{:.no_toc}` is used every time you don't want to include a heading into the ToC.
-Just add it right above the heading, and it won't be included into the ToC.
-In fact this is a [custom class](#classes-ids-and-attributes), as described later in this guide.
+Just add it right below the heading, and it won't be included into the ToC.
+In fact `no_toc` is a [custom class](#classes-ids-and-attributes), as described later in this guide.

-The **output** can be found at the very beginning of this page.
+The **output** ToC can be found at the very beginning of this page.

 ----

 ## Tables

 Tables for markdown are challenging.
-So, we have two approaches: use markdown markup whenever possible, but if you need pretty advanced table's layouts, you are free to add the HTML markup instead.
+So, we have two possible approaches: use markdown markup whenever possible, but if you need pretty advanced table layouts, you are free to add them in HTML markup instead.

+> Markdown is not a replacement for HTML, or even close to it. ([Daring Fireball][daring-quote]) {: #quote}

+As explained by Darin Fireball, the creator of markdown, it has not been created to replace HTML, so there are situations we can't run from using HTML.
+With complex tables, that's the case.

-The following table has a header (first line), then markup to define the desired alignment, then the table body.
-You can go forward and add a separator to use a second and a third table body.
+The following table has a header (first line), then markup to define the desired alignment (dashes and colons), then the table body.
+You can go forward and add a separator to create subsequent table bodies.

 However you prepare your table, its design will depend upon on the CSS styles defined for them.